isomerpages/ogp-healthtech-/_where-to-go/Chest Pain/Advice.md

 <p><em>Important things to note: Do not drive yourself to the hospital, even if you are not coming in by ambulance.
 Highlight to the registration counter in the Emergency Department that your primary problem is chest pain, such that an ECG (heart tracing) is done early for you.</em>
 </p>
 <p></p>
-<p></p>
-<h3>General Advice</h3>
-<p></p>
 </li>
 </ul>
+<h3>General advice</h3>
-<p>There are no perfect test that can exclude a heart attack event in the
+<p>There is no perfect test that can completely exclude a heart attack.
+Tests
-future, 100%.
-Tests may predict a low risk of heart attack of less than 0.1% chance.
+may predict a low risk of heart attack of less than 0.1% chance.
 However, it is important to take active steps to reduce the risk of heart attack by taking healthy and preventive measures.</p>
 <ol data-tight="true" class="tight">
 <li>
 <p>If you are already on medications for previous heart attack such as blood